Visual Arts Scholarship Competition

 FOLLOW THE INSTRUCTIONS BELOW:

-After Registering to Compete: Participating students who register should email Paul Leopoulos at to confirm their registration was received.
-The photo of art must be uploaded to the designated Dropbox folder for Thea Foundation's 2020 Visual Arts Scholarship Competition.
+After Registering to Compete: The photo of your entry must be uploaded to the designated location (see link below) for Thea Foundation's 2021 Visual Arts Scholarship Competition.
 A 2-D work should only be submitted with ONE photo for consideration.
 A 3-D work should be submitted with 2-3 photos for consideration.
 A short video may also be submitted in conjunction with photos for a 3-D work.
-All students are required to title their submitted file(s) with their last name_first name (Example: Smith_John.jpg) and the file must be submitted by noon on Friday, April 3.
+All students are required to title their submitted file(s) with a particular format (see below).

 One entry per student is accepted.